aimnova.

 Made with 💜 for IB students worldwide

-NotesMath AA SLTopic 1.2
+NotesMath AATopic 1.2

 Unit 1 · Number & Algebra · Topic 1.2

 Topic 1.2 of IB Mathematics: Analysis and Approaches covers Arithmetic sequences & series, which is part of Unit 1: Number & Algebra.
 Students explore key concepts including nth term, Sum of n terms, Sigma notation, Applications.
-A strong understanding of arithmetic sequences & series is essential for IB Math AA SL exams and builds the foundation for connected topics across the syllabus.
+A strong understanding of arithmetic sequences & series is essential for IB Math AA exams and builds the foundation for connected topics across the syllabus.

 Exam technique guidePractice questions